fogg-lab/interactive-segmentation/README.md

     ```

 #
 4. Download a checkpoint file (.pth) for a trained interactive segmentation model, and move it into the checkpoints folder (e.g. `/Users/username/interactive-segmentation/checkpoints/`).
+Replace the existing file.
 You can download a model that was trained for segmenting microvessels in tissue models at [this link](https://drive.google.com/file/d/1FL4KHsk4zUetFnAeVdwRqB5KHMth4cCx/view?usp=share_link).
 <br></br>
 ### Usage